SergeiNikolenko/SergeiNikolenko/README.md

 ## Work Experience 💼

 ### Medicinal Chemist Intern at Insilico Medicine, 2021 - Present
-Working under the direct supervision of Yan Ivanenkov, the head of the medicinal chemistry department and Chief Scientific Advisor at Insilico Medicine.
+Working under the direct supervision of -, the head of the medicinal chemistry department and Chief Scientific Advisor at Insilico Medicine.
 My role involves the development and testing of algorithms for Chemistry42, a generative platform specializing in virtual drug screening.

 #### Tools & Technologies:
 - RDKit